JCSzamosi/RNASeq_Eukaryotic_Workflow/Workflow.md

 ------------

 Before you start, you need to download and index your reference genome.
-This only needs to be done once per genome/mapper pair.
-So if you're using the same genome version with the same mapping software (and version) as a previous project, you don't need to do this again.
+This only needs to be done once per genome/mapper pair, per sample read length.
+So if you're using the same genome version with the same mapping software (and version), and the sample reads are the same length, as a previous project, you don't need to do this again.
 Ideally, the [index_genome_star.sh](./scripts/index_genome_star.sh) script will live in the directory with the genome, although you may want a copy of it in your project directory as well for reference/replicability.
 I'm using STAR to index the